-Energy consumption in Saint LuciaThe most important measure in the energy balance of Saint Lucia is the total consumption of
+Energy consumption in Saint LuciaThe most important figure in the energy balance of Saint Lucia is the total consumption of

-Saint Lucia can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 369 m kWh, also 108% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Saint Lucia can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 369 m kWh, also 108 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Saint Lucia

 100.0% of the country's population (as of 2020) has access to electricity.